-The CVSS v3.0 vector string is a text representation of a set of CVSS metrics.
+The CVSS v3.1 vector string is a text representation of a set of CVSS metrics.
 It is commonly used to record or transfer CVSS metric information in a concise form.

-Metrics may be specified in any order in a vector string, though Table 15 . shows the preferred order.
+A vector string should contain metrics in the order shown in Table 15, though other orderings are valid.
 All Base metrics must be included in a vector string.
 Temporal and Environmental metrics are optional, and omitted metrics are considered to have the value of Not Defined (X).
 Metrics with a value of Not Defined can be explicitly included in a vector string if desired.
-Programs reading v3.0 vector strings must accept metrics in any order and treat unspecified Temporal and Environmental as Not Defined.
+Programs reading CVSS v3.1 vector strings must accept metrics in any order and treat unspecified Temporal and Environmental as Not Defined.
 A vector string must not include the same metric more than once.

 Table 15: Base, Temporal and Environmental Vectors

 |Privileges Required (PR)||[N,L,H]||Yes|

 |Remediation Level (RL)||[X,U,W,T,O]||No|

 |Environmental||Confidentiality Requirement (CR)||[X,H,M,L]||No|

 |Modified Attack Vector (MAV)||[X,N,A,L,P]||No|